Kobuleti Municipality: History

 Kobuleti municipality is a settlement with a centuries-old past.
 It has been inhabited since ancient times.
 Stone Age settlements, Early Bronze Age materials, Bronze Age archaeological monuments, ancient ruins, and other materials reflecting the richest historical past are abundantly found here.

 In the middle of the 17th century, Gurians granted Kobuleti and its surroundings to Tavdgiridzes, who owned it until the 70s of the 18th century.
 After the Kuchuk-Kainarji truce, the Ottoman Empire occupied Kvemo Guria and Kobuleti.
 During Ottoman rule, the city was given the Turkish name Çürüksu.
 Churuk-Su Kaza was created, which was included in the Sanjak of Lazistan.

 After the Russo-Ottoman war in 1877-1878, Kobuleti, as well as the entire Adjara, was taken over by the Russian Empire.
 In the second half of the 19th century, Kobuleti became an elite resort.
 By decree of the Russian Emperor Alexander II, the coastal part was given to the commanders-in-chief who distinguished themselves during the Russian-Turkish operation.
 High-ranking officials began developing the coastal Kobuleti coastal area with luxurious country houses.
 The healthy climate of Kobuleti became known in just a few years.

 After the Sovietization of Georgia, the houses of the aristocrats came under the ownership of the red commissars.
-In 1923, Kobuleti received the status of a resort.
-In 1944, Kobuleti received the status of a city.
+In 1923, Kobuleti received the status of a resort and in 1944, the status of a city.

-During the Soviet period, the Kobuleti district was one of the most important centres of citrus and tea production throughout the Soviet Union.
-At the same time, other branches of agriculture were also well developed here - fruit growing, horticulture, cattle breeding, sericulture, beekeeping, production of new varieties of breeding and agricultural crops, the processing and production of citrus fruits and tea, etc., were promoted here.
-Kobuleti district has gained a lot of popularity due to its beach and warm summer as a resort and recreation centre.
-Kobuleti town turned into a resort of union importance, and Tsikhisdziri into a resort of national importance.
-In the same period, eco-tourism in the Kintrish Nature Reserve was developed.
+During the Soviet period, the Kobuleti district was one of the most important centres of citrus and tea production and processing throughout the Soviet Union, supplemented by other agricultural production such as horticulture, cattle breeding, sericulture, and beekeeping.
+Kobuleti district has gained popularity as a resort destination due to its beach and warm summer.
+Eco-tourism in the Kintrish Nature Reserve was also developed.